Reading Time: 4 minutes

 Risk Factors Associated with Addiction

 To determine whether or not success is a possible risk factor that helps cause addiction in an individual, it is important to consider the well-known risk factors associated with the disorder.
-According to the National Institute on Drug Abuse, the most common include:
+The most common risk factors include:

 - Aggressive behavior during childhood and adolescence